-Lisa Onaga received her PhD from Cornell University and works on the history of science and technology in Japan, with a focus on understanding how pragmatic and intellectual knowledge systems interact.
-This research especially considers the ownership and authorship of knowledge tied to the study and materiality of animals, agriculture, and textiles, and how people have used related enterprises to negotiate Japan’s place in the world.
+Lisa Onaga works on the history of science and technology in Japan, with a focus on questions about the ownership and authorship of knowledge in relation to biological materiality at the interface of invertebrate and human life in agricultural, laboratory, and industrial settings.
 Her forthcoming monograph, Cocoon Cultures: The Entangled History of Biology and Silk in Modern Japan examines how the pursuit of the perfect silkworm cocoon served as a key means for exploring how genes and environments interact in sexually reproducing living things, during a period of Imperial commitment to foster industrial raw silk manufacturing and trade.
 This sociologically informed history of sericulture and genetics has given rise to a second project dedicated to the archipelagic peripheries of Japan.
 Under the working title of “Biomaterial Matters,” different historical interfaces among silkworms, plants, pathogens, humans, and silk are examined toward a suite of interdisciplinary histories.
 This work focuses on sites such as Amami Ōshima from the days of the Ryūkyū Kingdom, Taiwan during the colonial period, and other sites during the post-World War II era, in order to deepen a temporal understanding of experimental cultivation and uses of silk and their roles in constructing local, regional, or global claims to knowledge.
 These research interests are ultimately connected to questions about how knowledge about animals is made intelligible, for example, in terms of the histories of scientific methods used to date and describe animal-based proteins and fibers, or how animals have been rendered into resources for intellectual and societal problem-solving.
+Onaga received her PhD from Cornell University and was a member of the history faculty at Nanyang Technological University from 2012 until 2018 when she stepped down to undertake new responsibilities at the MPIWG.
+Previously, she was a fellow at the UCLA Institute for Society and Genetics.

 Onaga, L. 2017.
 Reconstructing the Linear No-Threshold Model in Japan: A Historical Perspective on the Technics of Evaluating Radiation Exposure.
 Technology and Culture.
 58(1): 194-205.